 Many people use cotton swabs to clean their ears.
 This is a HUGE no-no as cotton swabs can damage the ear drum and push ear wax further into the ear.
 If you need help safely cleaning your ears, put down the cotton swab and come see us or your otolaryngologist. #otolaryngology #otolaryngologist #cottonswab #ears #dangerous #ent #doctor #orangecounty #newportbeach

 And while it may feel good to clean the ear with Q-tips, no medical benefits have been noted from removing waxy buildup from your ears.
-Ear wax, medically known as cerumen, is a naturally occurring product which lubricates and cleans the ear canal and protects the ear from bacteria, fungi, insects, and water.
+Ear wax, medically known as cerumen, is a naturally occurring product that lubricates and cleans the ear canal and protects the ear from bacteria, fungi, insects, and water.
 However, if you jab a cotton tip applicator into your ear there is a chance for it to push the ear wax deeper into the canal or worse, injure the eardrum.

 The study showed that in the 21-year period they researched (from 1990 to 2010), an estimated 263,000 patients under age 18 were treated in the ER for complaints with ear blockage, pain, and bleeding –all of it from cotton swabs.
 77% of the injuries happened from the children trying to clean their own ears, only 24% of the injuries were caused by a parent or sibling using the Q-tip and hurting the child.